THE VALUE OF GÕOD EYESIGHT

 In laser refractive surgery, known as FEMTO-LASIK, we first use a femtosecond laser..
 At visiõnclínic we have the femtosecond laser most precise currently available: it works in billionths of a second and accurately reproduces the microincisions previously designed by the surgeon on the computer.
 With this laser, we make a kind of window in the anterior part of the cornea.

 Subsequently, through the window created with the femtosecond laser, we modify the curvature of the cornea using a second laser, the excimer laser.
-Our excimer laser is also cutting-edge and incorporates the most advanced technology.
-It generates an invisible, cold ultraviolet light that, instead of cutting or burning, generates enough energy to separate tissue molecules.
-Once the corneal curvature has been modified, eliminating the refractive defect, the window created by the first laser is replaced in its original position.
+Our excimer laser It is also state-of-the-art and incorporates the most advanced technology, which generates an invisible and cold ultraviolet light that, instead of cutting or burning, generates enough energy to separate the molecules of the tissues.
+Once the curvature of the cornea has been modified, eliminating the refractive error, the window that was made with the first laser is replaced in its initial position.

 PRK SURGERY